 Confession: My freezer is full of bulging gallon bags of the blueberries that we picked this summer, and rather than feel grateful that I’ll have blueberries all year round, I often feel pressured just to eat the darn things up so I can have my freezer space back.
 I want to be making Octobery desserts with the two exotic pumpkins that I just bought but feel compelled to use blueberries every chance I get.
-Last weekend I made this cake for my daughter E and her friend’s breakfast, and when E saw it she said, “Why didn’t you make a pumpkin cake?”
+Last weekend I made this blueberry coffee cake for my daughter E and her friend’s breakfast, and when E saw it she said, “Why didn’t you make a pumpkin cake?”
 It looks like being ungrateful for what you have runs in the family!

 Still, E and her friend ate the whole cake, except for the 3 pieces D and I managed to grab.
 It’s a breakfast or coffee cake, so it’s not supposed to be super sweet (though try telling that to E, who poured agave nectar over hers because she thought it wasn’t sweet enough).
 If you have blueberries in your freezer, you can enjoy this little taste of summer when it’s cool enough to want to turn the oven on.
 Who wouldn’t be grateful for that?

 - 1 cup quick or whole oats (not instant)

 - 1 1/2 teaspoon Ener-G Egg Replacer or substitute

 - 1/2 teaspoon ground cinnamon